-As an independent watchmaker, access to parts and a lack of brand certifications can concern some prospective customers.
-Rest assured, as an independent watchmaker who trained at the prestigious WOSTEP institution I have all the training and qualifications to service and restore your beloved watch.
-I have worked hard for many years learning restoration techniques and procedures that are not carried out by the manufactures themselves.
+As an independent watchmaker who trained at the prestigious WOSTEP institution, I have all the training and qualifications to service and restore your beloved watch.
+I have worked hard for many years learning restoration techniques and procedures that are not carried out by the manufacturers themselves.
 I have worked for the Rolex service center where I trained on all vintage and most modern calibers.
 I have very rarely not been able to find an original replacement part for a watch, and if I haven’t, it has been manufactured by hand.

 The benefits of choosing a respected independent watchmaker truly outshine the choice of the official service center when it comes to vintage watches and some modern ones too.
 Official service centers are sending more and more watches back to Switzerland as they do not have the staff or skills to restore vintage pieces.
 You generally only deal with sales staff that fail to give you the peace of mind you require.